alisamirali/codewise-exam-hub/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped shape CodeWise Exam Hub
+- Thanks to all contributors who have helped shape CodeWise - Interview Hub
 - Special thanks to the web development community for continuous inspiration

 ---